 When our client had contacted us to see what legal recourse he had against the shipper, it was precisely when final payment was due to the shipper as the yacht and mast were already in transit.
 The legal reality for our client was, while the shipper may have breached the agreement, this first agreement was completely separate to a second agreement between the shipper and charter party, who’s only concern, would be that the yacht and mast be discharged in a timely manner.
 The result was that our client was forced to pay the shipper the balance owing in order to gain access to the two Bills of Lading, being evidence of ownership.
 Armed with these Bills, the yacht and eventually, most were discharged at Sydney for trucking to Newcastle.
 After the storm clouds had cleared and our advice considered, on balance it was decided not to pursue the shipper due to the cost and impediments created by the jurisdictional clause that limited all legal actions to the State of California.

 While it is not foreshadowed every purchase or sale of a boat will end up in some sort of legal stoush, prevention is better than a cure.
 At the very least seeking early legal advice could at the very least save you some expenses that were not foreshadowed such as taxes or duties and in the worst case provide you with a contract that is enforceable.
-A significant point that is often not considered when using a solicitor in boat
+A significant point that is often not considered when using a lawyer in boat

 transactions is that not only are legal issues canvassed but having a third independent impartial opinion can provide a rational voice in what sum may say is often an irrational purchase.